entzmingerc/drumcrow/README.md

 Frequency, amplitude, pulse width, bitcrush control
 Able to set relationships between parameter values of multiple voices

+## Requirements
+crow, teletype (technically druid can be used with or without teletype)

 Upload this script to crow using druid.
 Connect crow to teletype using i2c connection.
 Patch a constant voltage with a range 0 - 10V into crow input 1.
-Use teletype to do this or something else.
-In teletype, in the M script type `CV 4 PRM` to set CV 4 to the parameter knob.
+You could use teletype for this, in the M script type `CV 4 PRM` to set CV 4 to the parameter knob.
 Patch CV 4 to crow's input 1.
-Finally, patch each crow output to a mixer so you can hear the audio.
+Finally, patch each crow output to a mixer to hear the audio.

 For a bird's eye view, see drumcrow parameter matrix below.